ibm-cloud-docs/power-iaas/faq.md

 [Off-premises]{: tag-blue}

-The {{site.data.keyword.powerSys_notm}} on cloud offering supports the following operating systems:
+The {{site.data.keyword.powerSys_notm}} offering supports the following operating systems:
 * S922  -  7.1 or later
 * E980  -  7.1 or later
 * S1022 -  7.1 TL 5 or later